 Making plans that will last

-more In collaboration with the National Garden Scheme we raised £1500 to support local and national charities.
+more In collaboration with the National Garden Scheme, £1000 was raised to support local charities at Manor Lodge Garden

 more Get in touch for a copy of our new recipe book full of economical, quick and easy recipes for busy people.
 All proceeds will support food banks and struggling families within our community.